-In preparation for an activity member of staff and volunteers must the following: What is the nature of the activity?
-What are the experience and qualification Where will the activity be carried out? levels of the coaches and/or volunteers?
-What are the potential risks? • Is a First aider present?
-A qualified First Aider Who may be at risk? with a First Aid kit must be present for all Will the group be mixed? activities What will the age range be?
-How will children be supervised?
-Children Are there special needs within the group? should be properly supervised at all times, How do you control the risk? always with a satisfactory ratio of coaches and • What actions need to be carried out to do this? volunteers to children
+In preparation for an activity member of staff and volunteers must the following:

+- What is the nature of the activity?

+- Where will the activity be carried out?

+- What are the potential risks?

+- Who may be at risk?

+- · Will the group be mixed?

+- What will the age range be?

+- Are there special needs within the group?

+- · How do you control the risk?

+- What actions need to be carried out to do this?